This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To make the filling, combine the sugar, honey, milk powder, freeze dried corn powder, salt, and vanilla bean pod in a stand mixer with the paddle attachment on low speed.
-Add the melted butter in 2 additions.
-Scrape the bowl well - the scraping will allow the finished pie to fully mix.
+• To make the filling, combine the 1 1/2 cups granulated sugar, 3/4 cup honey, 1/4 cup milk powder, 1/4 cup freeze dried corn powder, 1 teaspoon kosher salt, and 1 vanilla bean pod in a stand mixer with the paddle attachment on low speed.
+Add the melted 1 cup butter in 2 additions.
+Scrape the bowl well – the scraping will allow the finished pie to fully mix.

-• In a separate bowl combine the heavy cream, vanilla, and egg yolks.
-Add this combination of liquid ingredients in two additions.
+• In a separate bowl combine the 3/4 cup heavy cream, 1/2 teaspoon vanilla extract, and 8 egg yolks.
+Add this combination of liquid ingredients in two additions to the honey mixture.
 Scrape the bowl well.
 Mix one last time to make sure the mixture is fully homogeneous.
 If the mixture has a texture like it's “broken”, that's fine, the overall viscosity must be consistent, however.
 If you've been a lazy-scraper in the early stages you'll regret it at this point.
+Remove the vanilla bean pod but scrape out any seeds and add them to the filling first.

 Nutrition